sarnobat/tldr/COMMUNITY-ROLES.md

 1. Open an issue with the following message template (edit it as appropriate):

    ```
    Hi, @username!
-You seem to be enjoying contributing to the tldr-pages project.
+You seem to be enjoying contributing to the tldr pages project.
    You now have had five distinct pull requests merged ([LINKS TO THE RELEVANT PRs])!
    That qualifies you to become a collaborator in this repository, as explained in our [community roles documentation](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md).